Sunday, February 14, 2016

 Love 4.1: The Extended Familia feature was disabled.
 A Distance Relationship package was offered in its place.
 (Mapping functions and travel recommendations were included.)

 Love 4.4: A special War-Time Love edition.
 Very rare.
 Included are all the familiar Love features but the sum total was repackaged and offered to service families at a lower price.
 One notable change was the Distance Relationship module, which was expanded to include all possible permutations at the time (a feat made possible by the brilliance and dedication of war-time programmers and engineers).
-Distance Relationships are still an important affection market and Love is still its overriding power.
+Distance Relationships are still an important affection market and Love is still its overriding provider.

-Love 5.0: This is one of a handful of version considered to be “classic.”
+Love 5.0: This is one of a handful of versions considered to be “classic.”
 It is very stable in most of its features.
 The new, completely-revised In-Law module, however, failed under certain hardware configurations.

 Love 5.03: This is the free upgrade version distributed to purchasers of Love 5.0.
 Special handlers in the In-Law module prevent most crashes.
 Some of the code in this section works slowly.
 Users are advised to be patient with In-Laws.